RasaHQ/rasa/docs/tutorial.rst

 - **path**: output path where the model is persisted to

 If you want to know more about the parameters, there is an overview of the :ref:`section_configuration`.
-After a few minutes, rasa NLU will finish training, and you'll see a new folder named as ``projects/default/model_YYYYMMDD-HHMMSS`` with the timestamp when training finished.
+After a few minutes, Rasa NLU will finish training, and you'll see a new folder named as ``projects/default/model_YYYYMMDD-HHMMSS`` with the timestamp when training finished.